oracle-livelabs/goldengate/ggs-to-ogg/connection/connection-gb.md

     ![Click Administrator in the OCI Goldengate deployment console navigation menu](./images/03-01-administrator.png " ")

 2. Click **Add User** and create a user account that Oracle GoldenGate will use to connect to OCI GoldenGate.
-For example, name the user **ggsnet** and assign the user the Operator role.
+Enter the following values:

+    * For Name, enter **ggsnet**.
+    * For Role, select **Operator**.
+    * For Password and Verify Password, enter a password.

     ![Click Add User](./images/03-02a-users.png " ")